vihugoos/eSports-duo-server/README.md

 <!---- GETTING STARTED ---->
 ## Getting Started

 To get started, you need to have <strong>Node.js 16+</strong> installed on your machine, for more information visit <a href="https://nodejs.org/en/download/"> Node.js Downloads</a>.
-You will also need to have <strong>PostgreSQL</strong> installed, for more information visit <a href="https://www.enterprisedb.com/downloads/postgres-postgresql-downloads"> PostgreSQL Downloads</a>.

-<strong>WARNING</strong>: Add PostgreSQL executable path to user <strong>environment variables</strong>, to be able to use the `psql` command in the terminal, or create a database called `feedback_widget` via graphical user interface using the pgAdmin, it's up to you what you think is best. <strong>Note:</strong> This installation guide is based on Windows systems.

 ### Prerequisites